Ponderrawr/PSH_IEEE_Neopixel_Workshop/README.md

 # Penn State Harrisburg IEEE Neopixel Workshop

-Build a 7‑LED Neopixel project driven by an Arduino Nano and powered from a USB charger.
-This repo includes starter code, wiring/power notes, a step‑by‑step process, and troubleshooting.
+Build a 7‑LED Neopixel project driven by a Raspberry Pi Pico 2 W and powered from a USB charger.
+This repo includes starter code, wiring/power notes, a FastLED Guide, and a FastLED Challenge sheet.

 ## Quick Start
 - Install the Arduino IDE.